basset/example-react-app/README.md

 6) Assuming your tests pass - check the build within Basset.
 There should be 8 snapshots.

-7) Check out the modified tag: `git checkout tags/build-2`
+7) Apply the patch `git apply ./modify-justify-content.patch`

 8) Repeat step 5 (assuming `npm start` is still running).
 You should see the same output.